 Season 2 debuted in June with a stunning bit of irony: In Episode 1, nurse Katie Duke — one of the show’s stars — loses her job for compromising the privacy of a patient who was hit by a subway train.
 After the trauma team treated the patient, Duke posted a snapshot of the mess inside the empty OR on Instagram, with the caption “Man Vs. 6 Train.”
 “They fired her for insensitivity,” says Mark J. Fox, the Chankos’ lawyer, “yet the hospital does virtually the same thing.”

-In the coming weeks, the deal between New York–Presbyterian and ABC may become public.
-Fox has made extensive discovery demands, and on September 10 (assuming appellate judges don't put everything on hold), Judge Mendez will rule on what the defendants must hand over to the Chankos.
-That includes a slew of information — most notably the contract between the hospital and ABC and unedited copies of all video and sound recordings relating to the events surrounding Mark Chanko’s death.
+Eventually, the deal between New York–Presbyterian and ABC may become public.
+Fox has made extensive discovery demands, and if the appellate court judges rule in the Chankos favor, the case will go to New York State's Court of Appeals.
+After that, it could go back to Judge Mendez, who would then rule on what the defendants must hand over to the Chankos.
+That includes a slew of information — notably the contract between the hospital and ABC and unedited copies of all video and sound recordings relating to the events surrounding Mark Chanko’s death.
 “Just the fact that these tapes exist and are in someone else’s possession doesn’t sit well with us, to say the least,” says Ken.

-If the lawsuit finally reaches court, ABC will no doubt argue that “NY Med” is news broadcast exercising its right to free speech.
+If the lawsuit proceeds, ABC will no doubt argue that “NY Med” is news broadcast exercising its right to free speech.
 New York–Presbyterian’s defense is harder to imagine.
 But one thing seems inarguable: This was a betrayal of a patient and his family at a time when they were most vulnerable.
 This was wrong.

 "NY Med," Season 1, Episode 7 – Minus the Mark Chanko segment